3rdvision/cogsi-18-19/1180109-daniel-azevedo/p1.1/README.md

 ---

-# Alternative comparison (Zhabix)
+# Alternative comparison (Zabbix)

-## Zhabix Software Overview
+## Zabbix Software Overview

-Zhabix is also an open-source monitoring software for diverse componentes such as networks, servers, virtual machines (VMs) and cloud services.
+Zabbix is also an open-source monitoring software for diverse componentes such as networks, servers, virtual machines (VMs) and cloud services.

 Zabbix provides monitoring metrics, among others network utilization, CPU load and disk space consumption.
 Zabbix monitoring configuration can be done using XML based templates which contains elements to monitor.